Switzerland

 Villa Honegg

 The quieter, more intimate alternative.
-Same beautiful lake-and-mountain mood, less production.
+Same beautiful lake-and-mountain mood as Bürgenstock, less production.
+Fewer rooms means the pool is never a fight.

 Best for: couples, photography, intimate wellnessThe version most people forget exists

-When the snow melts, Switzerland becomes an entirely different country.
-Wildflower meadows, turquoise lakes, hiking trails that make you reconsider your priorities, and hotels that feel quieter and often better value.
-The train system turns a multi-stop trip into something effortless.
+Switzerland summer travel is wildly underrated and I say this every time someone asks.
+When the snow melts, you get wildflower meadows, turquoise lakes, hiking trails that make you reconsider your priorities, and hotels that feel quieter and often better value.
+The train system turns a multi-stop itinerary into something effortless.
 Summer Alps guide →

 Zermatt without skis